 What Types of Home Inspections Can a Buyer Do?

-A general home inspector may tell you that the electrical box is so old that it no longer complies with city code, but an electrician can tell you the best brands to replace it with and how much it costs, among other disclosures.
+A general home inspector might tell you that the electrical box is so old that it no longer complies with city code.
+An electrician can tell you the best brands for replacement and how much it will cost, among other disclosures.

 Heating and Air Conditioning

-A home inspector might measure the differential temperature reading from an air conditioner or a furnace as low, and recommend the unit be inspected by an HVAC specialist to see why.
+A home inspector might measure the differential temperature reading from an air conditioner or a furnace as low, and recommend that the unit be inspected by an HVAC specialist to find out why.
 Most furnaces must be taken apart to determine the source of the malfunction.

-Pool and Spa
+Pool and Spa Inspections

-Pool and spa experts can offer an estimated life expectancy of the unit, based on crucial key components such as the heater or spa blower.
+Pool and spa experts can offer an estimated life expectancy of the unit based on crucial key components such as the heater or spa blower.
 These specialists also check for leaks.

 Sewer or Septic System

-Testing the soil is important if you're buying a home on the side of a hill because you don't want the home or any part of the hill sliding away during a rainstorm.
+Testing the soil is important if you're buying a home on the side of a hill because you don't want the home or any part of the hill sliding away during a severe rainstorm.
 Some areas also are prone to soil contamination.

 The best way to determine if the trees and bushes on the property are healthy is to hire an arborist to inspect them.